-Once you’ve organized your records and determined the appropriate retention policy, it’s time to discard any outdated records that your organization no longer needs.
+Once you’ve organized your employee records and determined the appropriate retention policy, it’s time to discard any outdated records that your organization no longer needs.
 Creating individual retention schedules for each document can be a tedious and inefficient process.
 In order to save time and manpower, many organizations use what is called the “Big Bucket Retention Model,” which allows records to be sorted into one or a few categories, such as 1 Year, 3 Year, 7 Year and Permanent Buckets.
 This process can also be automated to save you even more time.

 When individual documents (or an entire bucket) reaches its retention end-date, you’ll need to determine the proper destruction procedures.
 This will vary depending on whether the files are physical or digital and where they are stored.
 Secure document destruction of paper records can be handled via outsourced shredding services and, since this is PII, you should look for companies who can offer a certified and secure chain-of-custody with visibility and sign-offs at the various points of hand over.
 Your IT department can assist with requirements for purging digital documents.

 Transform to a “Less Paper” Department